-I had two essays published at Babble before they hired me on as a blogger for a few years.
+I had two essays published at a parenting site called Babble before they hired me on as a blogger for a few years.
 My blog there was called Holding Down the Fort and it chronicled my life during my husband's second deployment to Iraq.
-I was proud of the writing I did on that blog.
-Disney apparently wasn't impressed because after acquiring Babble they recently deleted all my work from their archive.
-I recently found a link to it using the wayback machine, so if you are curious particularly about my experiences during Ian's deployment, scroll back through Holding Down the Fort.
+When Disney acquired Babble (and eventually killed it) I moved all of those posts here, so they are still available to read if you go back far enough in my archives.

 I've had essays published on the site Rewire Me, as well as on Mom.me.
 I am also a regular contributor to Lake Effect on WUWM, my local public radio station.

 Not long after my first essay was published I decided to attempt writing fiction.
 I thought it might be nice to work on a novel in the background for a few years just to see what that was like.
 It turned out to be so enjoyable I cranked out a whole book in a couple of months.
 Then I wrote two more, along with some companion short stories.
 After much thought, effort, and research I decided to self-publish.

 My first novel, Almost There, is available at Amazon in paperback and kindle versions.